-Becton Dickinson and Company's (BDX) CEO Tom Polen on Q2 2020 Results - Earnings Call Transcript

 Tom Polen

 Thank you, Monique, and good morning, everyone.
 I certainly hope you and your families are doing well as we navigate this unprecedented time.
-Our thoughts are particularly with those personally affected by COVID-19 including healthcare workers on the frontline who are caring for patients and battling this virus.
-As you seen in our press release, our second quarter results were ahead of our expectations, even though the Q2 impact for COVID-19 was larger than we anticipated.
-We’ve seen strength in our portfolio that’s more directly tied to COVID-19 diagnosis and treatment.
-We’re also experiencing significant pressure in other areas such as products relied on an elective procedures, research and routine care.
+Our thoughts are particularly with those personally affected by COVID-19, including healthcare workers on the frontline who are caring for patients and battling this virus.
+As you’ve seen in our press release, our second quarter results were ahead of our expectations even though the Q2 impact for COVID-19 was larger than we anticipated.
+While we’ve seen strength in our portfolio that’s more directly tied to COVID-19 diagnosis and treatment, we’re also experiencing significant pressure in other areas such as products relied on elective procedures, research, and routine care.
 Chris will cover this in more detail later in the call.
-This remains a dynamic situation and the timing and phasing of research and more elective healthcare returning is hard to predict.
+This remains a dynamic situation, and the timing and phasing of research and more elective healthcare returning is hard to predict.
 That’s why we’ve decided to withdraw our guidance for FY 2020.

-As I’ve shared in the past, you can expect transparency and straight talk and so Chris will share with you what we know so far including what we saw in April and he’ll give you more color on the many factors impacting recovery.
+As I’ve shared in the past, you can expect transparency and straight talk, and so Chris will share with you what we know so far including what we saw in April, and he’ll give you more color on the many factors impacting recovery.
 Before we get into the impact to our business, I want to spend time on BD’s response to COVID-19, because I believe it embodies what we stand for and our purpose and what makes BD unique.

 And so on Slide 4, I’d like to start by sharing my deepest thanks to the BD team around the world.
 I’ve been with the company nearly 20 years and it never ceases to amaze me how our team rises to the occasion for our customers, especially during times of uncertainty.
-What I’ve seen in the last two months is truly inspirational and I’m so proud to serve alongside this team.
+What I’ve seen in the last two months is truly inspirational, and I’m so proud to serve alongside this team.

 Turn to Slide 5.
 We defined four priorities that have guided our response to COVID-19 since January when we convened our crisis management team.
 First was to protect the health and safety of our employees.
 Second, maintain business continuity and mobilize our world-class operations to help combat the pandemic.
 Third, bring new solutions across the entire continuum of care from discovery and diagnosis to delivery of care.
-And fourth take proactive measures and continue to advance our strategy so that we ultimately can emerge from this pandemic strong and better position.
+And fourth take proactive measures and continue to advance our strategy so that we ultimately can emerge from this pandemic strong and in a better position.

 And while we are actively working to address near-term pressures related to COVID-19, we will always operate our business for long-term value creation.
 I’ll discuss each of these in more detail now.

 First, protecting the health and safety of our associates, on Slide 6.
-We took a number of actions very early on to help safeguard our team, including adapting the workplace for social distancing, increasing cleaning and disinfection protocols, and adding temperature monitoring at our manufacturing and distribution centers beginning in February.
+We took a number of actions very early on to help safeguard our team, including adapting the workplace for social distancing, increasing cleaning and disinfection protocols, and adding temperature monitoring at our manufacturing and distribution centers, beginning in February.

-We’ve also increased personal protective equipment for employees, including leveraging our 3D printing and large scale molding capabilities to manufacture our own space shields so we can further protect our employees.
-Even as we made our own difficult decisions to furlough a small percentage of our manufacturing associates.
-We preserved full access to healthcare benefits for impacted associates in the U.S. including covering both the employer and the employee payroll reductions during the furlough period.
+We’ve also increased personal protective equipment for employees, including leveraging our 3D printing and large scale molding capabilities to manufacture our own face shields so we can further protect our employees.
+Even as we made our own difficult decisions to furlough a small percentage of our manufacturing associates, we preserved full access to healthcare benefits for impacted associates in the U.S., including covering both the employer and the employee payroll reductions during the furlough period.

 Turning to Slide 7 and our second priority, mobilizing global operations.
 As you know, world-class manufacturing excellence is a core competency and focus for BD.
 All of our critical to COVID manufacturing and distribution centers are operating at or near full capacity.
 You can imagine that’s not easy in this environment.
 We have BD associates stepping up around the world to make this happen.
-Just one example is we’ve had more than 100 of our manufacturing associates from Malaysia, volunteer to temporarily relocate to live in Singapore during the border closure.
+Just one example is we’ve had more than 100 of our manufacturing associates from Malaysia volunteer to temporarily relocate to live in Singapore during the border closure.
 They moved away from their families to Singapore in the middle of the pandemic just to help maintain operations at our Singapore plant.

-Two thirds of all BD associates are more than 43,000 of our workforce who work in our manufacturing plants, distribution centers and field service roles have continued to come into BD or to customer sites nearly every day during this crisis to help ensure our products and solutions are there when patients need us most.
+Two thirds of all BD associates or more than 43,000 of our workforce who work in our manufacturing plants, distribution centers, and field service roles have continued to come into BD or to customer sites nearly every day during this crisis to help ensure our products and solutions are there when patients need us most.
 And I thank each and every one of them for that.

-We’ve leveraged our scale and ramp production to the highest degree possible in this environment.
-And three examples stand out to me.
+We’ve leveraged our scale and ramp production to the highest degree possible in this environment, and three examples stand out to me.
 First is to reduce the risk of exposure to caregivers.
 Some clinicians move the Alaris system from the bedside to outside the patient room dramatically increasing demand for IV extension sets.
 BD team responded with urgency, increasing production of these sets 100-fold within just a month.
 We’ve dramatically increased the number and types of specimen collection swabs from about 500,000 each week in February to an expected 3 million in June – 3 million a week in June.

 We’ve significantly scaled production of our BD MAX reagents used for open-assay tests including our new molecular assay for COVID-19.
 We have increased output of open-assay kits by more than 80-fold between February and June and we’re currently manufacturing six times more each month than we did all of last year and we continue to scale that up.